pxlrbt/filament-spotlight/readme.md

 CTRL + /
 CMD + /

+### Setup

+This plugin relies on the same properties and methods used for Filaments global search.
+For records showing up with the correct name in "Edit/View" you need to set `$recordTitleAttribute`.
+[Check the docs for more information](https://filamentphp.com/docs/2.x/admin/resources/global-search)

 ## Translation

 To translate or edit the default placeholder, you have to publish the translation file for *wire-element/spotlight*: